-When lit, the green LED (SB\PWR1) indicates that the system is ON, in sleep mode, or in soft-off mode, a reminder that you should shut down the system and unplug the power cable before removing or plugging in any motherboard component.
+When lit, the green LED (SB_PWR1) indicates that the system is ON, in sleep mode, or in soft-off mode, a reminder that you should shut down the system before removing or plugging in any motherboard component.

-The red LED (AGP\WARN1) is a smart protection from motherboard burn out caused by an incorrect AGP card.
+The red LED (AGP_WARN1) is a smart protection from motherboard burn out caused by an incorrect AGP card.
 If you plug in any 3.3V AGP card into the 1.5V AGP slot, this LED lights up thus preventing the system to power up.
 This LED remains off if you plug in a 1.5V AGP card.